dschaaf89/animalShelter/README.md

 ## Description

-_This is an Epicodus Exercise using Databases to create a program for an animal shelter to track the animals in their facility based on animal type (such as cat or dog)
+_This is an Epicodus Exercise using Databases to create a program for an animal shelter to track the animals in their facility based on animal type (such as cat or dog)._

 ## Setup/Installation Requirements